Vixen Media Group: Legal action

-The holding company of Vixen Media Group, Strike 3 Holdings, has as of 2025 filed over 20,000 lawsuits since 2017 against people it alleges has infringed its copyright by illegally downloading Vixen Media Group pornographic films via BitTorrent.
+The holding company of Vixen Media Group, Strike 3 Holdings, has, as of 2025, filed over 20,000 lawsuits since 2017 against people it alleges have infringed its copyright by illegally downloading Vixen Media Group pornographic films via BitTorrent.
 Strike 3 Holdings pressures the accused to settle, often with the implication that otherwise their use of pornography will be exposed.
 Few cases reach trial, with most being settled for four- or five-figure sums or dismissed.
 Strike 3 has been described as engaging in copyright trolling.
-DC judge Royce Lamberth has described Strike 3 as a "copyright troll" that utilizes "cut-and-pasted complaints and boilerplate discovery motions" to "flood" courts with cases "smacking of extortion", describing its treatments of courts "not as a citadel of justice, but as an ATM".
+DC judge Royce Lamberth has described Strike 3 as a "copyright troll" that utilizes "cut-and-pasted complaints and boilerplate discovery motions" to "flood" courts with cases "smacking of extortion", describing its treatment of courts "not as a citadel of justice, but as an ATM".